Why senior developers fail to communicate their expertise

 Notable Comments

-• @hamstergene: frames the core problem as tacit knowledge – expertise lives in an internal world model that resists verbalization, not just vocabulary gaps.
+• @hamstergene: Senior expertise lives in an internal world model that is hard to transfer in words; the gap is epistemological, not just rhetorical.

 Original | Discuss on HN